diggedypomme/hexa_stuff/README.md

 -it there a way of tracking any communication to /dev/ttymxc2

 -try strace with -e trace=file – Track file related syscalls

+-can you get the camera working?
+Log what you have so far.